 - Personality Powers: His Quirk complements his adamant personality well.

 - Punny Name: His name is composed of four characters with the same pronunciation, the first of which is the character for "iron".

 - Repetitive Name: Tetsutetsu is both his first and last name, though they're each written with different kanji.

-- Screw the Rules, I'm Doing What's Right!: During the Camping Trip Arc, he ignored orders from the teachers to stay out of battle because he wanted to help his classmates.
+- Screw the Rules, I'm Doing What's Right!: During the Forest Training Camp Arc, he ignored orders from the teachers to stay out of battle because he wanted to help his classmates.

 - Unusual Eyebrows: His eyebrows apparently circle around his eyes.

 Voiced by: Saki Ogasawara (Japanese), Jad Saxton (English)